 When later asked how the training affected his views on race, Cofresi responded, “It opened my eyes to how other races might perceive me.
 Other races may feel that being classified as white, I might have more opportunities than other people based on those charts in the class.… I believe race plays a role in our economic disparities.”

 During the training, Cofresi had pushed back at one of the charts, arguing that since he knew of white people who squandered their money, race couldn’t be the sole determinant of a person’s wealth — individual responsibility had to be taken into account.
 CWA’s facilitators responded by pointing the room back to the workbook’s charts: “We have to respond not to anecdotes but systems.”
 This strategy is intentional.
-John O’Malley, a legislative coordinator for CWA based in Albany, has led multiple trainings.
+John O’Malley, a legislative coordinator for CWA based in New York’s Hudson Valley, has led multiple trainings.
 When participants argue about racial inequality, facilitators are trained not to be the authority figures but to redirect questions — “what about reverse racism?” — back to the room or to the training material.
 Rather than arguing when people disagree with the charts, facilitators suggest participants look up the references in the footnotes on their own.

 O’Malley says that in a training he led in Boston last year, a white man, whom O’Malley described as a “Trump-y kind of guy” from a “struggling working-class” background, raised his hand.
 His cousin had served time and was struggling to find work; incarceration affects everybody regardless of race, he asserted.